Amsterdam/amsterdam-app-frontend/README.md

 ### Azure DevOps

-The configuration of the pipeline is in `azure-pipelines.yml`.
+The configuration of the pipelines is in `/pipelines/`.
 From here we run Fastlane for iOS and for Android.
 The pipeline has access to the secure files in the Azure Library, which can be accessed from the Azure DevOps dashboard.